Med-Amine-Fredj/Carpooling-And-RoomSharing-PHP/README.md

-# flatsharing-carpooling-PHP-ONLY
+# Carpooling And-RoomSharing PHP HTML CSS MySQL
-My first web project during my 1st year of computer engineering is a Carpooling/ Room Sharing with pure PHP, HTML, CSS with a W3school model...It's for absolute beginners, it contains posting  Carpooling/Room Sharing posts and comments and likes and also a chat group...
+My first web project during my 1st year of computer engineering is a Carpooling/ Room Sharing with pure PHP, HTML, CSS with a W3school model and MySQL .
+It's for absolute beginners, it contains posting  Carpooling/Room Sharing posts and comments and likes and also a chat group...
 This web application is for students of my university to help one another find roommates or carpooling to their city, home or university.
 (Including DB)